schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Brunch

-A mine cutting machine operator watchs at a alcove.
+A mine cutting machine operator watchs at an alcove.

 ## Lightest Honesty